dustinpfister/hexo_sitesource/source/about/index.md

 name: Dustin John Pfister
 ---

-Updated: 12-14-2020
+Updated: 08-26-2022

 ## Hi, my name is Dustin.
 I like javaScript.

-Hello My name is Dustin, I am a self educated javaScript developer with over ten years of experience thus far.
+Hello My name is Dustin, I am a self educated javaScript developer sense around 2008 when I first started toying with various things.
 I have found that I enjoy writing javaScript related content for my site here at github pages, and will likely continuing expanding and updating my content here.

-If you have found a post of mine useful, great.
-My aim at this point is to provide a more supportive role for fellow javaScript developers, rather than working on actual projects.
-Still I log plenty of hours writing code examples, so you do not have to.
-I also do work on the occasional long them project, usually in the form of a game, but also basic node.js powered cli tools

 ## Sponsored content